SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 - High-level test cases and use-case validation corresponded to the upper part of the V (requirements and acceptance testing).
 - Automated tests focused mainly on the lower part of the V, especially unit and integration testing.

-Automated tests focused mainly on the lower part of the V, especially unit and integration testing.

 ### Tools and frameworks